Vant4ge/ghactions-opsgenie-new-alert/README.md

 * subject - Alert subject to send to OpsGenie (max 130 chars)
 * body - Alert body to send to OpsGenie (max 15K chars)

-### Optional

-These are experimental and not really tested yet

-* details - Map of key/value pairs to send for more information
-* tags - Array of tags for the alert (max 20 items 50 chars)

 ## Example usage

 `